raniaXdaoudi/Inception/README.md

 The setup must:
 1. Use Docker Compose for orchestration
 2. Build all images from scratch
-3. Configure SSL/TLS for NGINX
+3. Configure SSL/TLS for NGINX with self-signed certificate
-4. Set up WordPress with php-fpm
+4. Set up WordPress with php-fpm and two users (admin and regular)
-5. Configure MariaDB for data persistence
+5. Configure MariaDB for data persistence with database creation at build
 6. Establish container networking
 7. Ensure service auto-restart
-8. Mount volumes for data persistence
+8. Mount volumes for data persistence in /home/$(USER)/data/

 ## Container Specifications